cipher387/osint_stuff_tool_collection/README.md

 </br><a href='https://www.listennotes.com/'>Listennotes</a> — Podcast Search Engine

 </br><a href="https://github.com/BullsEye0/google_dork_list"><img alt="Github icon" class="github-follow-button" src="https://img.shields.io/github/stars/BullsEye0/google_dork_list?style=social"></a></br><a href="https://github.com/BullsEye0/google_dork_list/blob/master/google_Dorks.txt">Google Dorks List</a>
+</br><a href='https://chrome.google.com/webstore/detail/overload-search-advanced/knihkdaajdhpjgeiadaefmjmpbnlojbg/related'>Overload Search</a> — Advanced query builder in #Google with the possibilities: change the language and country of your search, disable safe search,disable personalization of search results ("filter bubble")
+</br><a href='https://tools.digitalmethods.net/beta/scrapeGoogle/autocomplete.php'>Google Autocomplete Scraper</a> — One of the best ways to learn more about a person, company, or subject is to see what people are more likely to type in a search engine along with it.
 </br><a href='https://github.com/TheSpeedX/SDorker'>SDorker</a> — Type the Google Dork and get the list of the pages, that came up with this query.
 </br><a href='https://chrome.google.com/webstore/detail/google-email-extractor/aabpdmlmkpedpigeignclfmodjhplllj/related'>Google Email Extractor</a> — Extract emails from Google Search Results
 </br><a href="https://seqe.me/">SEQE.me</a> — online #tool for constructing search queries using advanced search operators simultaneously for five search engines